-Over the last ten years the tackle bag has exploded in popularity, replacing the old and awkward tackle box.
+Over the last ten years the tackle bag (or some call a ‘fishing bag’) has exploded in popularity, replacing the old and awkward tackle box.

 In the beginning, fishermen were forced to use tackle boxes which were heavy, uncomfortable to transport, but were also prone to tipping over on uneven surfaces, resulting in spilled tackle all over the ground.

-Then tackle bags hit the scene, with thousands of anglers every year quickly realizing the benefits of owning a tackle bag.
+Then tackle bags hit the scene, with thousands of anglers every year quickly realizing the benefits of owning one of these awesome products.

 At A Glance...